 <b>Residential Care Settings

-If you are eligible for admission to a long-term care home, then the CCAC co-ordinates your application for you and you select your top three choices of Homes.
+If you are eligible for move in to a long-term care home, then the CCAC co-ordinates your application for you and you select your top three choices of Homes.

 |Type of service||Who selects the provider||Who co-ordinates the application||Who determines eligibility|